RedExpertAlliance/katacoda-scenarios/oci-course/introduction-to-oci/step4.md

 https://console.us-ashburn-1.oraclecloud.com/identity/compartments

-You will see a flattened list all compartments in the tenancy *that you have access to*.
+You will see a flattened list of all compartments in the tenancy *that you have access to*.
 You should at least see the tenancy's root compartment (that has at least two subcompartments) as well as the *lab-compartment* that was prepared for this scenario.
 Inspect the *lab-compartment* by clicking on it.

 Click on *Create Compartment*.
-Type `lab-LAB_ID` where LAB_ID is the number assigned to you by the instructor.
-For example: `lab-01`.
+Type `lab-01`.
 Type *compartment for personal lab resources* as description.
 Create the new compartment by clicking on *Create Compartment*.
 ![After Create Compartment](/RedExpertAlliance/courses/oci-course/introduction-to-oci/assets/oci-intro-after-create-compartment.png)

 You have now created a new compartment, nested under *lab-compartment* that itself is nested under the *root-compartment*.